Composite Fillings Flushing, NY

 At Queens Family Dental, we use composite fillings as a treatment method for tooth decay.
-If you live in Flushing, NY or the 11358 area and are looking for a natural-looking restoration, we encourage you to call (718) 954-9425 and schedule an appointment.
-Dr. Eliades has experience with placing these tooth-colored fillings and will can work to ensure that the patient is comfortable throughout the procedure.
+If you live in Flushing, NY or surrounding area and are looking for a natural-looking restoration, we encourage you to call (718) 954-9425 and schedule an appointment.
+Our team has the necessary experience with placing these tooth-colored fillings and can work to ensure that the patient is comfortable throughout the procedure.
 This is one of our most frequently used procedures, since a filling is typically placed after removing tooth decay (common cavities).
 If you have amalgam fillings now, we can even replace them with composite ones.
-To learn more, call 718-954-9425 and schedule a dental examination.
+To learn more, call and schedule a dental examination.

 The Benefits of Getting a Tooth-Colored Filling

 We can place a composite resin filling fairly quickly.
 This is an affordable and durable restoration that will look similar to a regular tooth.
 We make sure to complete the procedure in a way that is comfortable, effective, and fast.
 In some situations, depending on the patient and the position of where the filling will go, we can complete a filling every 30 minutes.
 If you live in the Flushing area, we encourage you to consider the many benefits of getting tooth-colored fillings instead of amalgam ones.

 Silver vs. Tooth-Colored Filling: What You Should Know